digital-asset/daml/daml-lf/spec/value.rst

-``package_id`` is a Daml-LF package ID, indicating the LF package in which the type is defined. package ID are restricted to be a non-empty string of printable US-ASCII characters (characters ranging from '\32' to '\127').
+``package_id`` is a Daml-LF package ID, indicating the LF package in which the type is defined.
+Package IDs are restricted to be a non-empty string of printable US-ASCII characters (characters ranging from '\32' to '\127').